rrcobb/kibo-web-scavenger-hunt/README.md

 6. not clear what to change it to

 TODO: change the first task to use the developer tools

-DONE: The motivation / context is weak
-    - Intro could say what you'll learn from the scavenger hunt
-    - explain why you're here
-    - it's to learn to use the developer tools to inspect and change things on a webpage

 - feeling stuck feels bad
     - TODO: add 'I'm stuck, give me a hint' button